camilaagw/DS-DE-training-notes/2-How-to-win-a-DS-competition-coursera/README.md

 ### Classification metrics :
 - **Accuracy**: How frequently our class prediction is correct.
 Best constant: predict the most frequent class
 - **LogLoss**: Logloss strongly penalizes completely wrong answers (remember that it looks at posterior probabilities).
 For example if we have a classifier assigning 0.4 score to an object of class 1, and other assigning 0.1, the later will be more penalized on this particular object.
-Best constant: set $a_i$ to frequency of $i-th$ class.
+Best constant: set `a_i` to frequency of `i-th` class.
 TODO: when to use it?
 - **AUC-ROC**: Depends only on ordering of the predictions, not on absolute values.
 Can be seen as a pairwise loss: probability of pair objects to be ordered in the right way.
 Best constant: All constants give same score.
 Random predictions lead to AUC = 0.5
 - **Cohen’s (Quadratic weighted) Kappa**: Uses a baseline accuracy (i.e. percentage of largest class) to normalize accuracy.
 Very similar to what R2 does with MSE.
 There are versions of the metric using weights.